Updated: 8/12/2022 | Chicago Travel Guide

 Chicago is a town bustling with energy and so many things to do.
 Even when the weather gets cold, Chicago still has a lot to offer year round.
 It’s a big city that’s not as crowded nor fast-paced as New York but still filled with more things to do than you’ll have time in a single visit.

-Chicago is home to more than 2.7 million people, making it the third largest city in the U.S. and the largest city in the midwest.
+Chicago is home to more than 2.7 million people, making it the third-largest city in the U.S. and the largest city in the midwest.
 It’s lined with urban beaches located along Lake Michigan and is known as the birthplace of the skyscraper.

-It’s endearingly nick named Chi-town, the Windy Cindy (not because of the wind, but because how politicians were easily persuaded with money), and the Second City (not because it’s second to New York, but because the city was actually built twice).
+It’s endearingly nick-named Chi-town, the Windy Cindy (not because of the wind, but because of how politicians were easily persuaded with money), and the Second City (not because it’s second to New York, but because the city was actually built twice).
 A massive fire in 1871 destroyed much of the city center, leaving behind just a handful of structures and paving the way for Chicago to construct one of America’s tallest and most beautiful skylines.

 Chicago also has a huge sports presence.
 With professional baseball, basketball, football, hockey, and soccer teams, Chicago is a sports lover’s dream come true.
 You can catch a Chicago Bears game at Soldier Field, a Cubs or White Sox ball game at Wrigley Field, a round of soccer with the Chicago Fire, the Bulls for a basketball game, or a Blackhawks game for hockey.

-Chicago is also a foodie destination, offers world-class museums, architectural gems, luxury shopping, and a bunch of live music venues, theatre, and comedy clubs.
+Chicago is also a foodie destination, offering world-class museums, architectural gems, luxury shopping, and a bunch of live music venues, theatre, and comedy clubs.
 And if the band Chicago is your jam, you’re in the right place.

 It’s a city with something for everyone!
 Just make sure you save some room for a beloved deep dish pizza and Chicago dog.
 You cannot miss these!